sdraken/vulkan-tutorial/notes.md

 ## Introduction
 The application can now successfully draw a triangle, but before moving on to the next chapter lets make it so that our application can handle changes to the surface.
 Right now, it's possible for the window surface to change such that the swap chain is no longer compatible with it (an example of this would be minimizing the window).
 To fix this, we need to catch events that change the window surface and recreate the swap chain.

+## Recreating the swap chain
+First let's implement a function for recreating the swap chain.
+Not only do we need to recreate the swap chain, but we also need to recreate objects that depend on either the swap chain or the window size.
+This includes the **VkSwapchainKHR**, **VkImageView**, and **VkFramebuffer** objects (**VkRenderPass** would also need to be recreated if the swapchain image format changed, but we skip it.
+Unclear if this would also necessitate recreation of the VkPipeline).
+The general outline of a **recreateSwapChain** function is

+1. Wait if resources are still being used.
+2. Clean up objects before recreating them
+3. Recreate objects

+("A disadvantage of this approach is that we need to stop all rendering before creating a new swap chain.
+It is possible to create a new swap chain while drawing commands on an image from the old swap chain are still in-flight.
+You need to pass the previous swap chain to the oldSwapChain field in the VkSwapchainCreateInfoKHR struct and destroy the old swap chain as soon as you’ve finished using it.")